1959 Atlantic hurricane season: Season summary

 The 1959 Atlantic hurricane season officially began on June 15, 1959, and it ended on November 15, 1959.
-Eleven tropical depressions developed during the season.
-All eleven of the depressions attained tropical storm status, which was slightly above the 1950–2000 average of 9.6 named storms.
-Of the eleven systems, seven of them attained hurricane status, which was also slightly above the average of 5.9.
-Furthermore, two storms reached major hurricane status – Category 3 or greater on the Saffir-Simpson scale.
+Eleven tropical cyclones were reported during the season.
+All eleven of them developed into a tropical storm, and all but one was assigned a name.
+Upon later reanalysis of the season's various weather systems, three additional tropical storms were identified and added to the HURDAT tropical cyclone database.
+One new non-developing tropical depression was also identified.
+Of the 14 tropical storms now identified, 7 strengthened into a hurricane, with 2 reaching major hurricane strength (Category 3 or greater on the Saffir-Simpson scale).
+These numbers were slightly above (or at) the National Oceanic and Atmospheric Administration's 1950–2000 averages of 9.6 tropical storms, 5.9 hurricanes, and 2.3 major hurricanes.
 Collectively, the tropical cyclones of the 1959 Atlantic hurricane season caused 64 fatalities and about $24 million (1959 USD) in damage.

-Season activity began with the development of Tropical Storm Arlene on May 28.
-In the month of June, Tropical Storm Beulah and an unnamed hurricane formed, the latter becoming a hurricane on June 19.
+Tropical cyclogenesis began with the pre-season development of Tropical Storm Arlene in the Gulf of Mexico on May 28.
+Storm formation continued at a brisk pace for several weeks.
+In June, Tropical Storm Beulah and an unnamed hurricane formed; the latter hit Maritime Canada as an extratropical cyclone, causing the worst fishing-related disaster in New Brunswick in 100 years.
 Another pair of hurricanes, Cindy and Debra, formed in the month of July.
-The five tropical storms in total that formed in May, June, and July made the 1959 season one of the most active before August 1, tied with 1887, 1933, 1936, 1966, 1995, and 1997.
-The record was later surpassed in 2005 when seven named storms formed before August 1, and again in the 2020 season, which saw the development of nine tropical storms prior to the month of August.
-However, tropical cyclogenesis slowed down in August, with only Tropical Storm Edith forming during the month.
-Next, three tropical cyclones formed in September – Flora, Gracie, and Hannah – all of which attained hurricane status.
-Furthermore, in October, Tropical Storm Irene and Hurricane Judith, the 1959 season's final storm, developed.
+Tropical activity slowed down in August, with only Tropical Storm Edith forming during the month.
+Next, three tropical cyclones formed in September—Flora, Gracie, and Hannah—all of which attained hurricane status.
+Then, in October, Tropical Storm Irene and Hurricane Judith, the 1959 season's final storm, developed.
 The latter storm dissipated on October 21, almost a month before the official end of the season on November 15.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 77, which is slightly below the 1950–2000 average of 94.7.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 It is only calculated for full advisories on tropical systems at or exceeding 39 mph, which is the threshold for tropical storm status.